agurvich/FIRE_studio/README.md

 ### Running from the command line
+(Note that this is currently not working)
-A render-loop can also be started by passing any of the keyword arguments listed below as command line arguments with the addition of `snapstart` and `snapmax`, which are the initial and final snapshots that will be rendered.
+A render-loop can be started by passing any of the keyword arguments listed on the [wiki](https://github.com/agurvich/FIRE_studio/wiki) as command line arguments with the addition of `snapstart` and `snapmax`, which are the initial and final snapshots that will be rendered.
 There is also the `mps` flag that determines how many multiprocessing threads should be launched if you'd like to render the snapshots in parallel (1 thread / snapshot), make sure you have enough cores/memory for however many threads you request.

 For a gas density rendering: